Meet the Caucasian ovcharka — the stunning dog breed that hails from the mountains

-If you love huge, fluffy dogs, then you will adore the Caucasian ovcharka.
+OK, big dog lovers, we've got some good news for you.
+You've probably never heard of this breed, but the Caucasian ovcharka is about to become your new obsession.
 Also known as Caucasian shepherd dogs and Caucasian mountain dogs, these muscular canines average anywhere from 100 to 220 pounds.
 Could the Caucasian ovcharka be your next cuddle buddy and fearsome protector?

 The Caucasus Mountains area is rough, mountainous country.
 The herdsmen of the steppes and mountains needed a dog sturdy enough to stand up to both the predators of the region and the harsh winters.
 The result was the Caucasian ovcharka, a mastiff-type livestock guardian dog known for its legendary protectiveness and ferocity.

 These traits led the former U.S.S.R. to establish state kennels of Caucasian ovcharkas to guard factories and government buildings, which must have been very intimidating for anyone foolish enough to try to get past these fluffy guard dogs.

 Most people are familiar with the shaggy, bearlike coat of the Caucasian ovcharka, but the breed actually comes in three distinctive coat types:

 - Short coat